Lombiq/Hastlayer-Hardware-Framework---Vitis/Docs/ZynqVivadoXsa.md

 source _create_linux_setup.sh
 ```

+In the command line menu:
+- Press "0".
+(Module selection guide, project creation...)
+- Wait until the module list apears.
+- Type in `AN`, then press <kbd>enter</kbd>.
-In the command line menu first press "0" (Module selection guide, project creation...).
-Wait until the module list apears.
-Then type in "AN", ENTER, "TE0715-04-30-1C", ENTER to select the apropriate module.
-Then answer "Y",  and press "2" at the end to create the Vivado project.
+- Type `TE0715-04-30-1C`, then press <kbd>enter</kbd> to select the apropriate module.
+- Answer `Y`, and then `2` at the end to create the Vivado project.

 Wait until the Vivado GUI is done with the initial block design creation.